onoi/callback-container/README.md

 ## Release notes

+- 1.1.0 (2016-09-07)
+ - Added `ServicesManager` as convenience class to manage on-the-fly services independent of an active `DeferredCallbackLoader` instance

 - 1.1.0 (2016-04-30)
  - Fixed issue in `registeredObject` for when a singleton override contained a `null` argument
  - Deprecated the `CallbackLoader` interface in favour of the `CallbackInstantiator` interface